 Needs to reform its strategy

 As the developed markets are on the verge of saturation, Apple is now looking towards developing markets, especially India, to keep its growth rate intact.
-However, considering the premium price of Apple’s products and the fact that India smartphone market is largely driven by the budget smartphones, Apple needs to reform its policies and come out with pricing strategies that could attract potential buyers to Apple stores.
+However, considering the premium price of Apple’s products and the fact that India smartphone market is largely driven by the budget smartphones, Apple needs to reform its policies and come out with pricing strategies that could attract potential buyers to Apple stores in India.

 The latest launch of iPhone SE, priced at $399, sheds some light on the marketing strategy of Apple.
 The company’s strategies of selling its older versions of iPhones in India at discounted price has resulted in sky-rocketing its growth index by 56%.
-The promotional programs like iPhone exchange and interest-free installment schemes have worked quite well in the favour of Apple so far.
+The promotional programs like iPhone exchange and interest-free instalment schemes have worked quite well in the favour of Apple so far.

 The declining ASP (Average Selling Price) being the biggest hurdle along with the new competition set by the new Chinese entrants, like LeEco and Coolpad, the competition has become stiffer even for the Numero Uno Samsung in India.
 The Chinese smartphone manufacturers have strengthened their market presence in India, from 14% in 2014 to 20.5% in 2015, only by targeting the budget smartphone market.